mkorman9/cndsr/README.md

 Prototype of build pipe for Python projects consisting of multiple packages and Docker images.

 #### Configure:
-1. Install automake, Python >= 3 and Docker.
+1. Install automake, Python >= 3, Docker and docker-compose.
 They should be accessible from PATH, without sudo.
 2. Clone project
 ```bash
 git clone https://github.com/mkorman9/python-build-system.git